henningjp/TestRepo/MCAD_wrapper.rst

 Installing
 ==========

-* Build the IF97 DLL as indicated above.
+* Build the IF97 DLL as indicated above and then copy the wrapper files to the appropriate Mathcad 15 or Prime directories as follows.

 Mathcad 15
 ----------